Stir-Fried Dynamite Shrimp is a traditional Huaiyang dish.

 The word Dynamite or Bao refers to the frying method.
 The dish is cooked in a continuous motion using high heat and finished within a very short time.
 It’s one of the best cooking methods to preserve the food’s nutrients.

-The Dynamite Shrimp is deep-fried but it does not mean the dish has to be greasy.
-The shrimp is refreshing, crispy and has lots of umami taste!
-The crust is very crispy.
-Inside, it’s very juicy.
+The Dynamite Shrimp is deep-fried, but it does not mean the dish is necessarily greasy.
+The shrimp is refreshing, flavorful, with a crispy outside and tender and juicy inside with lots of umami taste!

 - Whole shrimps